NansiYancheva/SoftUni_CSharp_CourseProject_LegalHelp_2023/README.md

     In appsettings.json you should include your connection string and its name should be "DefaultConnection"

 2. Database Migrations
     would be applied when you run the application, since the ENVIRONMENT is set to Development.
 If you change it, you should apply the migrations yourself.

 3. Configuring sample data
     Once you run the application, you should create Test Accounts.
-The admin must be admin@legalhelp.bg because it is set as DevelopmentAdminEmail After that you should create two users - one for legal advisor and one for uploader and through the admin profile to make them in these roles.
+    The admin must be admin@legalhelp.bg because it is set as DevelopmentAdminEmail.
+    After that you should create two users - one for legal advisor and one for uploader and through the admin profile to make them in these roles.
     At the end you should test the application with a user.

 TO be updated:
 To be seeded admin, legal advisor, uploader and one user

 🔝 Acknowledgments

 Using ASP.NET-MVC-Template developed by:
 Kristiyan Ivanov
 And features by: